More about Liz

 Greg Diggs "Agitator in Chief"

-Former Co-President: Community & Student Outreach
+Founding Co-President, former board member: Community & Student Outreach

 Jackie St. Joan

-Director: Legal Team Lead
+Legal Team Lead & “Denver Faces”

 I am a retired lawyer, Denver County judge, and law professor who has been fortunate to find a use for my background in law and policy to rename St*pleton for all.
 Following the visible rise of organized white supremacy in Charlottesville last summer, I followed the advice of a wise woman who said, “White people created white supremacy.
 Now fix it.”
 Changing the name does not end white supremacy, but it is at least an effort to correct mistakes of the past that haunts us.